Kimanis (federal constituency)

-Kimanis is a federal constituency in West Coast and Interior divisions (Papar District and Beaufort District), Sabah, Malaysia, that has been represented in the Dewan Rakyat from 1971 to 1995 and again from 2004 to present.
+Kimanis is a federal constituency in West Coast and Interior Division (Papar District and Beaufort District), Sabah, Malaysia, that has been represented in the Dewan Rakyat from 1971 to 1995 and again from 2004 to present.

 The federal constituency was created in the 1966 redistribution and is mandated to return a single member to the Dewan Rakyat under the first past the post voting system.